teracow/googliser/README.md

 ![googliser](http://i.imgur.com/yahgjDC.png) googliser.sh
 ---
 This is a BASH script to perform fast image downloads sourced from **[Google Images](https://www.google.com/imghp?hl=en)** based upon a user-specified search-phrase.
-In short - it's a web-page scraper that feeds a list of image URLs to **[Wget](https://www.gnu.org/software/wget/)** to download images concurrently.
+In short - it's a web-page scraper that feeds a list of image URLs to **[Wget](https://www.gnu.org/software/wget/)** to download images in parallel.
 The idea is to build a picture of that phrase.

 (This is an expansion upon a solution provided by ShellFish **[here](https://stackoverflow.com/questions/27909521/download-images-from-google-with-command-line)** and has been updated to handle Google page-code that was changed in April 2016.)